Gardening is fun! However, it’s not always easy for many beginners to start.

 Be reminded that plants respond significantly and develop well with constant care.

-Even at that, you might have to wait two to three months after planting before you produce something to eat and share with friends.
+Even at that, you might have to wait two to three months after planting before you get something to eat and share with friends.

 Since, you are just starting, it might be a little tricky to wait until it sprouts and they begin to give off their fruits.